airbytehq/airbyte/airbyte-integrations/connectors/source-hubspot/README.md

 - deal_pipelines

+The primary key for the following streams is `vid-to-merge`:

+- contacts_merged_audit

 The following streams do not have a primary key:

 - contact_lists (The primary key could potentially be a composite key (portalId, listId) - https://legacydocs.hubspot.com/docs/methods/lists/get_lists)